Berlagebrug

 The Berlagebrug ([ˈbɛrlaːɣəˌbrʏx]; Berlage Bridge) is a bascule bridge over the river Amstel in Amsterdam, Netherlands.
-The bridge was commissioned by the municipality and named after its main architect Hendrikus Petrus Berlage (1856–1934).
+The bridge was commissioned by the Amsterdam municipality and designed by engineer Cornelis Biemond (1899-1980) and architect Hendrikus Petrus Berlage (1856–1934); it was named after the latter.
 It was constructed from 1926 to 1931 and officially opened on 28 May 1932.
 It has been designated as a Rijksmonument (National Heritage Site) since 11 May 2008.
+The bridgekeeper's house carries the address Amsteldijk 134.